ioccc-src/winner/1989/fubar/README.md

 ## Judges' comments

 Run this with a single digit argument (or wait a long time).

 The blank line at the beginning of the source is mandatory.
 Do you know why?

+With a bit of tinkering Cody Boone Ferguson got this to work on modern systems.
+We thank him for his assistance!

 ## Author's comments